Bachelor’s in Digital Design Degree: Animation Emphasis

 Offered By: College of Arts and Media

-Digital design and animation is an exciting field of study for students who wish to use their artistic abilities while learning marketable technical skills.
-The Bachelor of Arts in Digital Design with an Emphasis in Animation at Grand Canyon University (GCU) is a modern program that guides students in developing their technological knowledge and creative thinking skills in the field of digital design and animation.
-Offered online and on campus by the College of Arts and Media, this digital animation degree provides a comprehensive framework for the next generation of multimedia artists.
+Digital design and animation can be an exciting field of study for those who wish to use their artistic abilities while examining marketable technical skills.
+The Bachelor of Arts in Digital Design with an Emphasis in Animation at Grand Canyon University is a modern program that guides you in developing your technological knowledge and creative thinking skills in the field of digital design and animation.
+Offered online and on campus by the College of Arts and Media, these digital animation undergraduate courses are designed to instill a comprehensive framework of competencies for the next generation of multimedia artists.

 Get More Information